 Hayao Miyazaki has made some of the most inspiring and visually impressive animated films in the entire world; which makes it easy to understand why there’s an entire museum dedicated to his work!
 Featuring a theatre that plays excerpts from his films, a rooftop garden, exhibits related to his movies, and a fun children’s play zone, you might not want to leave this fantastic wonderland!
 A word of caution to visitors: there are a few places in and around the museum where photos are prohibited, so be careful and watch for signs!

 Lastly, don’t get caught off guard!
 Tickets must be booked in advance, and they sell out quickly!
 You can book your tickets here.

-Best things to do in Tokyo #6 – Get drinks in Roppongi
+Activity #6 – Get drinks in Roppongi

 When the sun goes down, party animals make their way to Roppongi to drink the night away and enjoy the company of likeminded people.
 There’s no dress codes for this party, but be sure you bring enough cash to cover your tabs – credit cards are rarely accepted forms of payment in this area of Tokyo!
 Many people will try to tell you that one bar or restaurant is better than others, but with the wide variety available, it’s best to decide for yourself!

 There’s so many places to try out in Roppongi that it would take at least a week to visit them all!
 If you do need somewhere to start, try any of these fine establishments and see how you fare: Wall Street House, The Legends, Vivo Bar & Lounge, Abbey Road, Milwaukee, Mogambo Quest, R2, Propaganda, GasPanic, Heartand and Geronimo.